GregVaz/vim-practice/README.md

 #### Go to start/end of line

 `Press $` to go to the end of the line

 `Press 0` to go to the beginning of the line

+`Press A` to go to the end of the line and enter on InsertMode

 #### Goto line